 What are the signs of mental illness?

 Contrary to popular misconception, the human mind is an organ with all the physical and physiological attributes.
-It is the seat of numerous chemical reactions and functions.
+It is the point of numerous chemical reactions and functions.
 The overall state of mind is a result of genetics, its complex structure, and chemistry.
 It is also affected by medical conditions as well as trauma, much like any other organ.

 Some of the most common conditions that reflect mental health include: